Trees & Shrubs:

 Recommended Plants:

-• Carolina Sapphire Cypress – low maintenance, evergreens with a great fragrance
+• Carolina Sapphire Cypress – Fragrant, blue-green foliage.

 When planning new trees and shrubs, use Callaway’s Bed Builder to improve soil before